The

 140,000 hectares are planted to date, compared to only 10,000 in the 1980s.

-But then, what are the reasons for this meteoric success?
+But then, what are the reasons for this meteoric success ?
 What are the real origins of Syrah?
 Where is it planted in France and internationally?
-What can you expect when you taste a glass of wine from this fabulous grape variety?
+What should you expect when tasting a glass of wine made from this fabulous grape variety?
 How to ideally taste it and with what to pair it?
 So many questions whose answers you will find in this article!

 Often linked to linguistic similarities (Syracuse in Italy, Syros in Greece or simply Syria etc.), many origins have been attributed to Syrah.
 It was not until 1988, thanks to DNA testing, that it was definitively determined that it was the result of a cross between Mondeuse blanche and Dureza.